gonziilla/myretail/README.md

     }
 }
 ```
+This performs an INSERT if the document is not existing.

 ![Image description](https://github.com/gonziilla/myretail/blob/master/images/Postman%20PUT.png)

-During testing of payload, I verified the updated entry in MongoDb:
+During testing of the (previous) payload, I verified the updated entry in MongoDb:
 ![Image description](https://github.com/gonziilla/myretail/blob/master/images/MongoDB%20after%20PUT.png)